-Testamentary capacity is not covered by the Mental Capacity Act (2005) and so requires another legal test known as Banks v Goodfellow.
-This case law is our benchmark for the testamentary capacity assessment and is included in all the accompanying reports.
+Testamentary capacity is not covered by the Mental Capacity Act (2005), therefore Banks v Goodfellow, another legal test is required.
+For Testamentary Capacity Assessments, this case law is our benchmark and is included in all the accompanying reports.

 We will request information such as a family tree, the size of their estate and whether they have any dependants.
-This information is used to verify what the client says during the mental capacity assessment, assist in developing the questions asked and to ensure all that we have discussed decisions being made in sufficient depth.
+During the capacity assessment this information is used to verify what the client says.
+The Assessor then uses the information to develop questions asked and ensures that all decisions being discussed are covered in sufficient depth.

-If you have a copy of your Will it is helpful to provide us with it prior to the assessment or have it present on the day.
+If you have a copy of the Will, it is helpful to provide us with it prior to the assessment.

-The assessment will take place at the client’s home or a location they feel comfortable and will comprise of an in-depth conversation.
-It is not a test, the assessor will use the information provided before the assessment to engage in open questions surrounding the Will, the person’s estate and their family and friends.
-If a Will is present, they will also go through its contents and if a Will is not present they will discuss the individuals wishes for their Will.
+The assessment will take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a location they feel comfortable in and comprises of an in-depth conversation.
+It is not a test.
+The Assessor will use the information provided before the assessment to engage in open questions surrounding the Will, the person’s estate and their family and friends.
+If a copy of the Will has been provided, the Assessor will also go through its contents.
+Alternatively, if a copy of the Will has not been provided, the Assessor will similarly discuss the individuals wishes for their content of the Will.

 If there is question over someone’s capacity or there could be seen to be doubt then a capacity assessment can help ensure that the person creating or changing their Will is doing so with understanding and without duress.

-It can be used to ensure the client continues to have a voice and that they have an opportunity to express their wishes in a safe environment with no outside influence.
+The assessment can help ensure the client continues to have a voice.
+They have an opportunity to express their wishes in a safe environment with no outside influence.

-To discuss arranging a testamentary capacity assessment with TSF please contact us.
+To discuss arranging a Testamentary Capacity Assessment, please contact us.